mdb/EventPublisher/README.md

 # EventPublisher #

 EventPublisher is simple Wordpress plugin that enables the publication of events via the Wordpress admin.
-It utilizes the jQuery UI datepicker.
+It utilizes the jQuery UI datepicker and leverages Wordpress's custom post type features to create an Event post type, in addition to Wordpress's built-in Posts and Pages.

 ## Features ##